sswam/allemande/doc/README-barbarella.md

 export OPENAI_API_KEY=....
 ```
 - Edit and source `env.sh` and `config.sh`
-- For the WebUI, set up hostnames and SSL, and use the config files in webui/nginx
+- For the WebChat, set up hostnames and SSL, and use the config files in adm/nginx
 - Try running everything:
 ```
 make